How To Register A Business

-You may also need to apply for state-issued business permits, depending on your industry.
-Plumbers, dry cleaners, restaurants, and various other business types all have state-regulated permits they need to apply for.
+Depending on your industry, you may also need to apply for state-issued business permits.
+Plumbers, dry cleaners, restaurants, and various other business types have state-regulated permits they must apply for.
 For example, if you plan to open your own catering business, you will need a state health permit.

 Federal business licenses are also required for certain industries.
-For example, if you are opening your own bar, you will need a federal permit to sell alcohol.
+For example, if you are opening a bar, you will need a federal permit to sell alcohol.

 5. Register With Your State’s Revenue Office

 If you live in a state where you are required to charge sales tax, you will need to apply for a sales tax permit, also called a sales tax ID or license.
 This applies to almost all businesses that sell tangible goods — even if you only sell online.

 Typically, you apply for a sales tax permit through your state’s Department of Revenue.
 Your state may ask for your EIN during the tax registration process, so make sure you register with the IRS before applying for your local tax ID.
 You may also need to supply your business license and business bank account.

 Certain types of businesses may not be subject to sales tax; make sure you know the rules and regulations in your state before you assume that you don’t need to charge sales tax.

 5 Other Important Things You Need To Start A Business

 - Domain Name: While not legally required, a business website is essential for most companies, and the site’s domain name matters.
 In fact, the domain name matters so much that you should check the domain availability before choosing your business’s name.
 Your domain name doesn’t have to be the same as your business’s registered name, but it should be chosen carefully and in accordance with your brand and services.
 You can register your domain name with any qualified registrar.